sjoblomj/thehomepageinternet/content/writings/the_old_man_and_the_sea/index.md

 The story shows how a man can prevail by persistence despite having to endure days of ceaseless struggles and suffering.
 Hemingway was fascinated with the idea of men proving their worth by facing and overcoming the challenges of nature, and the novella depicts just that.
 It is the triumph of the mind over the body.
 Hemingway makes religious comparisons, where he compares the suffering of the old man to that of Jesus on the cross: *"He had sailed for two hours [...], when he saw the first of the two sharks.
 “Ay,” he said aloud.
 There is no translation for this word and perhaps it is just a noise such as a man might make, involuntarily, feeling the nail go through his hands and into the wood."*

-The novella almost has something Sisyphusian over it; the never ending struggle to go out to sea each morning, but no matter how close the man gets to his goal, it slips out of his reach.
+The novella almost has something Sisyphean over it; the never ending struggle to go out to sea each morning, but no matter how close the man gets to his goal, it slips out of his reach.

 It is interesting also to note the very down to earth dialog between the old man and the young boy.
 They communicate about facts and say only what is needed.
 A very male discussion, with little room for expressed feelings.